 The YMCA of Middle Tennessee holds a Model UN Conference for middle school students.
 The conference offers younger students an introduction to the United Nations General Assembly.
 While the conference is simplified compared to the larger-scale high school versions, the students benefit from the same valuable educational opportunities when drafting and debating proposals.

 Sponsor(s): Ms. Kinnard

-Students participating in the Science Olympiad Regional Tournament held at MTSU came in 3rd place overall and pedaled in 14 of the 23 events.
-They qualified for the State Science Olympiad which will be held at the University of Tennessee in Knoxville on March 25.
+Students participating in the Science Olympiad Regional Tournament held at Middle Tennessee State University came in 3rd place overall and medaled in 14 of the 23 events.
+They qualified for the State Science Olympiad which will be held at the University of Tennessee in Knoxville during March.

 Sponsor(s): Ms. Burnette and Ms. Cardwell

 Student Council is an important group of students who meet every other week (on Tuesdays) to organize and carry out projects to help the school and the community during the school year.
 The group is comprised of homeroom representatives and at-large members.
 The homeroom representatives are elected or selected by the homeroom to represent the homeroom class, so these students report back their homerooms and help lead their homerooms during competitions.
 The at-large members are full-fledged Student Council members, but they are not required to be spokespeople for their homerooms.
 The at-large members may come and go, as their after-school schedules allow.
 Some of the projects the Student Council has conducted in the past have been the collection of canned food for the needy of Williamson County, collection of funds to aid the victims of disasters, fund-raising projects to purchase special items for the school, sponsoring dances for 7th and 8th Graders, and organizing “Spirit Week” to foster school spirit for the whole student body.